raw-labs/compose-deployment/README.md

  * To restart the services after a stop: `./run.sh start`
  * To stop and delete the containers:
    * `./run.sh down`, or
    * `./run.sh down --volumes` to remove all the docker volumes as well.
+This will delete metadata databases, caches, etc.

 For more information, please check the **docker-compose** documentation.